Summary

 Step 6: Final Response

 The model reads the tool result and generates a natural language response for the user.
-It doesn’t just parrot the raw data — it interprets it, adds context, and presents it conversationally:
+The model does not simply repeat the raw data; it interprets the data, adds context, and presents it conversationally:

 Multi-Tool and Iterative Tool Use

 Modern models can call multiple tools in a single turn.
-If a user asks “What’s the weather in Tokyo and New York?”, the model can output two tool_use blocks simultaneously — a parallel tool call.
-Your code executes both and sends both results back.
+If a user asks “What is the weather in Tokyo and New York?”, the model can output two tool_use blocks simultaneously—a parallel tool call.
+The application executes both and returns both results.

 Models can also use tools iteratively.
-In a complex task, the model might call tool A, examine the result, decide it needs more information, call tool B, examine that result, and then finally respond.
-This iterative capability is the foundation of AI agents — the model keeps calling tools in a loop until it has enough information to complete the task.
+In a complex task, the model may call tool A, examine the result, determine that more information is required, call tool B, examine that result, and only then respond.
+This iterative capability is the foundation of AI agents: the model continues to call tools in a loop until it has enough information to complete the task.

 Tool Calling Across Major AI Providers

-The core concept is the same across providers, but the API formats differ.
-Let’s look at complete, runnable examples for each major provider.
+The core concept is the same across providers, although the API formats differ.
+The following sections present complete, runnable examples for each major provider.

 Anthropic Claude (Messages API)